chili-publish/grafx-documentation/docs/GraFx-Studio/guides/anchoring/index.md

 ![screenshot](anchor_guide_10.png)

 The box with four circles around it represents your frame.
 The animation next to it shows the effect of your anchor settings.
-In the animation, the blue box represents your frame, and the gray area represents your canvas.
+In the animation, the blue box represents your frame, and the gray area represents your page.

 Click the circles (left, top, right, bottom) or the center cross to adjust the anchor settings.
 Depending on the settings, some anchor targets may be restricted (e.g., if the left side is anchored, the right anchor cannot be set).